Published On: Apr 22 2013 11:27:50 AM CDTUpdated On: Apr 22 2014 09:18:29 AM CDT

 Buying "natural" products

 There are no regulations when it comes to "natural" products, so proceed cautiously.
-That "all-natural" cleaner may say it has no artificial ingredients, but ammonia is technically a naturally-occuring chemical found in many cleaners and pharmaceuticals.
+That "all-natural" cleaner may say it has no artificial ingredients, but ammonia is technically a naturally-occurring chemical found in many cleaners and pharmaceuticals.

 Tossing your old refrigerator that still works